How Many Months Pregnant Are You At 26 Weeks?

 4. How to stop contractions at 26 weeks?

 Your healthcare provider offers the proper treatment to manage your contractions during the 26th week of pregnancy.
-Progesterone is one hormonal treatment that is provided between 16 and 24 weeks until you reach 34 weeks.
+Progesterone is one hormonal treatment that is provided between 16 and 24 weeks until you are 34 weeks pregnant.
 It helps prevent contractions.
 A cervical stitch is another option for reducing the risk of premature labor.
 These interventions are potential strategies to address contractions during pregnancy (8).

 If you are in the 26th week of pregnancy, you have almost completed your first and second trimesters and will soon be introducing your baby to the world.
 Your baby can now kick and punch, and you may start to feel Braxton Hicks contractions.
 You may also experience other pregnancy-related discomforts such as swelling, sleeping troubles, and headaches.
-While your discomforts may increase as your pregnancy advances, try to maintain a positive attitude, surround yourself with loved ones, and follow a healthy lifestyle.
+While your discomforts may increase as you advance to the 27th week of pregnancy, try to maintain a positive attitude, surround yourself with loved ones, and follow a healthy lifestyle.
 Also, try to relax and enjoy this stage since you’ll get to meet your little one soon!

 Infographic: Advice On Being Healthy During 26th Week Of Pregnancy